(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 - Roll your 401(k)/403(b) to your new employer

-- Roll your 401(k)/403(b) to an individual retirement account (IRA) through a financial services company like Vanguard, Schwab, or Blackrock.
+- Roll your 401(k)/403(b) to an individual retirement account (IRA) through a financial services company like Fidelity, Schwab, or Vanguard.

 An employer-sponsored plan offers curated investing options.
 When you’re in an employer-sponsored plan, you don’t get to choose the restaurant.

-If your employer has chosen Chipotle, you can choose a Carnitas burrito or a vegetable burrito bowl.
+If your employer has chosen Chipotle, you can select a Carnitas burrito or a vegetable burrito bowl.
 But you’re out of luck if you’re in the mood for tomato bisque.

 In contrast, choosing an IRA gives you the choice of what restaurant to go to.
 And what menu options to select.